Elin-Modding-Resources/Elin.Docs/articles/1_contributing/contributing.md

 ## Setup Wiki Dev Environment

-If you have worked with vitepress/static sites before, you can skip to [Wiki Layout](#wiki-layout).
+If you do not need to live preview your page locally before commiting, or have worked with vitepress/static sites before, you can skip to [Wiki Layout](#wiki-layout).

 ### Install Tools